Skye Sweetnam: 2007–2008: Sound Soldier

 Sound Soldier album.
 The song also featured The Aggrolites.
 Sweetnam was the opening act for Canadian Idol winner Kalan Porter on tour.

 Her album Sound Soldier was released October 30, 2007; its lead single, "Human", was nominated for a 2008 MuchMusic Video Award for Best Cinematography, but lost to Hedley's "She's So Sorry".
 For the second single EMI picked "(Let's Get Movin') Into Action", a rework of her previous single with Armstrong.
 Sweetnam directed two music videos herself for "Music Is My Boyfriend" and "Babydoll Gone Wrong".
-Throughout 2009 and 2010, she released a number of songs from Sound Soldier.
+Throughout the late 2000s, she utilized MySpace to release several songs from Sound Soldier.
 Meanwhile, in her YouTube make-up tutorials, Sweetnam has used the songs "Rock n' Roll Baby", "Love Sugar Sweet", "Heartbreak", "Boomerang", "MuSick", and "Wolves and Witches".
 Sweetnam also released a song entitled "Stay", along with "Boomerang", "MuSick" and "Wolves and Witches", on her MySpace page.